-Nixon was thought to have hailed from Canada, he was working as a blacksmith in Deadwood, South Dakota when outlaws, Sam Bass, Joel Collins and Jack Davis came upon the scene.
+Nixon was thought to have hailed from Canada and was working as a blacksmith in Deadwood, South Dakota, when outlaws Sam Bass, Joel Collins, and Jack Davis came upon the scene.
 These three, who had recently driven a herd of cattle up from Texas to Nebraska, came to Deadwood to make their fortunes.

 However, they soon blew through the profits from the cattle sale and turned to robbing stages.
 Forming what became known as the Black Hills Bandits, Nixon, and two men named Jim Berry and Bill Heffridge, the gang robbed seven stages within just a couple of months.